angusll/scancer_pip/README.md

 # scancer_pip
-Open sources package of Scancer
+Open sources package of Scancer (Work in progress, some function might not working due to dependency issue)